 Combining Like Terms with Positive Exponents:

-When adding or subtracting terms with exponents, ensure that the exponents are positive before combining like terms.
+When adding or subtracting terms with exponents, confirm that the exponents are positive before combining like terms And it works..

 Example 1: Simplify x<sup>2</sup> + x<sup>-2</sup> without using negative exponents.